Luan-Michel/CrowSearchAlgorithmPython/README.md

 # CrowSearchAlgorithmPython
-The Python implementation of CrowSearchAlgorithm
+A Python implementation of CrowSearchAlgorithm